imanom/Iso-9660-FileSystem/README.md

 # ISO 9660 File System

 Explores ISO 9660 file systems and loads the kernel file into memory using low-level Block I/O operations which reads 2KB raw blocks.
+Block I/O provides a low level implementation to read a file regardless of the file system type.

 ## C
 This folder includes an implementation in C to traverse through an ISO file (ISO 9660 File Systems) and prints out relevant information such as file names and sizes.
 Can be extended to print other information.